BUSINESS LITIGATION

 Paths to Resolution

-Courtroom litigation is one option, not the only one.
+Courtroom litigation is one option but not the only one.
 Depending on your situation and what your contracts require, there are several ways a business dispute can be resolved.

 Negotiation is always the first consideration.
 A direct, well-framed demand backed by a credible legal position resolves more disputes than most people expect.